KeeferW/Speed-Analyzer/README.md

 - Data Export: Users can export all speed data to a CSV file and can save the Real-time Graph as a PNG file..
 ## Requirements

-The script is packaged as an executable (.exe), eliminating the need for users to download additional packages or dependencies.
+The script is packaged as an executable (.exe), eliminating the need for users to download additional packages.
+However, the program is dependent on its _internal folder in order to run.
 ## Usage and Details

 Select Video File: